Mander Centre: 2017 to 2019

 In October 2019, it was announced that House of Fraser (Beatties) would vacate its current building in Wolverhampton city Centre and take up residence in the former Debenhams store when the store closed in January 2020.
 The new Frasers concept store will introduce a number of brands to the Mander Centre, with Sports Direct to take up the lower ground floor, Frasers to take up the first and second floors and Flannels on the first.
 Frasers were expected to occupy the building as soon as Debenhams vacate in January 2020.

 2020s

 On 11 January 2020, the 93,000 sq ft Debenhams store, which had opened to much fanfare in 2017, closed in the Mander Centre.
 This is the first wave of store closures in an attempt to save the ailing department store.
 Frasers (House of Fraser) occupied the building from 12 April 2021, opening a brand new flagship store that introduces a number of brands to the Mander Centre.
 It is the first Frasers Group department store concept in the UK that combines Flannels, Sports Direct, Game, Evans Cycles and House of Fraser.

-In October 2020, It was announced that the owner of the Mander Centre, Benson Elliot Capital Management was acquired by PineBridge Investments.
+In October 2020, it was announced that the owner of the Mander Centre, Benson Elliot Capital Management was acquired by PineBridge Investments.

+In 2023, the Mander Centre changed owners again and was acquired by Catella APAM, with the intention for further investment with a look at adding new leisure facilities and even a hotel in Mander House.

+It was announced on 8 August 2024, that Catella APAM had agreed the lease for 17,000 sq ft of the Mander Centre down Victoria Arcade to Victoria Street to Superbowl UK.
+It will be a mixed use venue with access from Victoria Street enabling the venue to remain open when the Mander Centre is closed.
+It's set to feature 12 Bowling Lanes, Crazy Club Soft Play area, interactive darts, a bar and diner and a Sega Prize Zone Arcade and is set to open in early 2025 on a fifteen year lease.

+In October 2024 Catella APAM agreed a 10 year lease with TJ Hughes, following the closure of Wilko which entered administration.
+It sees TJ Hughes return to the centre 10 years after the former store closed.
+It saw a quick turn around of the store where the terms were only agreed at the beginning of October and the store opened on 28 October 2024.

 Stores

 Present

-As of December 2021, the centre's 69 stores include:
+As of June 2025, the centre's 70 stores include: